 Effects on Colds and Flu

 Although offering no evidence of improved immunity from exercise.
-The immediate effect of exercise on the immune system is uncertain.
+Specific benefits of exercise Missouri and effect on the immune system is uncertain.
 High-intensity or endurance exercises might actually suppress the immune system while they are performed.
 Some highly trained athletes, for instance, report being susceptible to colds after strenuous events.
 A recent study suggested that in people who already have colds, exercise has no effect on the illness — severity or duration of the infection.
 People should avoid strenuous physical activity when they have high fevers or widespread viral illnesses, however.

 Central Nervous System Diseases